Jerenaux/westward/CONTRIBUTING.md

 Thank you for considering contributing to Westward!
 Here are a few guidelines to help facilitate the experience.

+If you plan to make modifications to the source code, check out the :rocket: [Wiki](https://github.com/Jerenaux/westward/wiki), you should find information there that will help you understand the codebase better!

 ### Possible contributions

 If you are **new** to the project and are looking for small, easy tasks to get acquinted with it, let me suggest: